fdemmer/django-weasyprint/README.md

 Then I found out weasyprint does not support 'rem' units. :( So I stopped working on it.

+Then I added 'rem' support. :D
+And worked a little more on the mixins.

 ## Usage

 Use `PDFTemplateView` as class based view base class or the just the mixin